Tandem language learning: Cormier Method

 Advantages of the Cormier method include the opportunity for focused practice in small groups, pre-designed lesson plans and engaging activities to enhance motivation, real-time communication with native speakers, and the ability to access sessions from anywhere with an internet connection.
 A virtual timer helps manage and allocate practice time for each participant.

-However, there are some disadvantages to consider.
-The method is more suitable for intermediate and advanced learners, as native speakers without teaching backgrounds may struggle to assist beginners.
+However, disadvantages could be that the method is more suitable for intermediate and advanced learners, as native speakers without teaching backgrounds may struggle to assist beginners.
 Additionally, participants from different educational backgrounds and levels of knowledge may encounter communication challenges in communication.
 Accessibility can also be an issue in certain countries.

-It's important to note that while the Cormier method is beneficial for practice, it should not be relied upon as the sole source of language learning.
-Instead, it should be seen as a supplementary tool to help learners improve their language skills.

-The Cormier method has demonstrated success, particularly when utilizing tools like Skype.
-Implementing this method is relatively straightforward, although the discussed drawbacks should be taken into account.
-As new technologies continue to emerge, different and improved approaches to tandem learning may further enhance its effectiveness.
-Alternative digital tools such as Google Hangouts, Viber, ooVoo, WeChat, and others can broaden access and provide additional opportunities for e-tandem learning and telecollaboration, leading to continued growth and advancement in language learning.